HigherLevelDev/local-tool-library/hints.md

   });
   ```

+IMPORTANT: Only add happy path tests for now.
+Do not add tests for validation errors or other error cases.

 ### Database Development
 - The application uses Knex.js for database operations and migrations
 - Database configuration is environment-based: